Frequently Asked Questions

 How often is the website updated?

-The Justice Laws Website is generally updated on a biweekly basis.
+The Justice Laws Website is generally updated every two weeks.

 How current are the Acts and regulations?